The Ultimate 2025 Guide To The Best 50 Things To Do In Bali

 Bali is an island destination, and what better way to get those authentic island vibes than getting on a boat and enjoying a small boat tour of the waters and some tasty dinner?

-You can easily book a sunset cruise from any hotel on the island or from the folks at the Bali Res Center (see the FAQ below for their contact details).
+You can easily book a sunset cruise from any hotel on the island.

 The experience lasts about 3 hours, and you will get to appreciate the gorgeous Balinese sunset from a unique perspective.